mozilla/browsertime/docs/examples/android.md

 ================

-This page will give a few examples to get you up and running with Browsertime on Android devices.
+This page will give a few examples to get you up and running with browsertime on Android devices.
 Generally, add `--android` and then configure the browser vehicle.

 `browsertime --android https://www.sitespeed.io`